 If your doctor refuses to cut down the drug’s prescribed dosage, seek the help of a personal trainer or dietician.
-In a lot of cases, lifestyle modifications are all that on needs to keep the extra weight off.
+In a lot of cases, lifestyle modifications are all that one needs to keep the extra weight off.

 If you do not have an interesting wardrobe that accentuates your strengths and shadows your weak points, you may seek professional advice on how to dress according to your body shape.
-Most boutiques have free consultation.
+Most boutiques have a free consultation.
 If you do not find one, you have the internet!